yaelth/drive/README.md

 For curated packages on your favorite platform, please see file [Platform Packages.md](https://github.com/odeke-em/drive/blob/master/platform_packages.md).

 Is your platform missing a package?
 Feel free to prepare / contribute an installation package and then submit a PR to add it in.

+### Cross Compilation

+See file `Makefile` which currently supports cross compilation.
+Just run `make` and then inspect the binaries in directory `bin`.

+* Supported platforms to cross compile to:
+- ARMv5.
+- ARMv6.
+- ARMv7.
+- ARMv8.
+- Darwin (OS X).
+- Linux.

+Also inspect file `bin/md5Sums.txt` after the cross compilation.

 ## Configuration